 - Music therapy

-- Nutritional eating
+- Nutritional planning

 Supporting Spirituality in Your Loved One’s Recovery

 A stable network of support is essential to the recovery process.
 As the friend or family member of someone going through rehab, you can be a vital source of encouragement and stability.
 If your loved one has chosen to incorporate spirituality into their healing, it’s important that you accept and respect their journey.
 It’s difficult for someone to truly dive into a spiritual practice or fully commit to recovery if they suspect those close to them will judge them for it.
-Support can also come from drug and alcohol treatment centers in Rochester, NY to across those the United States.